-I used my Sunday afternoon on baking 4 pastries (these were just the straight ones instead of the pretzel shaped one).
-Two with margarine and two with a good Danish butter.
+I used my Sunday afternoon on baking 4 pastries (these were just the straight ones instead of the pretzel-shaped ones).
+Two with margarine and two with good Danish butter.
 I labeled the bags so I wouldn’t get them mixed up.

 Monday was pastry test day

 Monday morning I packed the pastry in a bag and left for work.
 After I got to work I made some labels identifying them as #1 and #2 and ballots.
 I went to our office supply cupboard and grabbed 10 pens so that people wouldn’t have to stand in line to vote for their favorite.